-She is the co-author of The Film Experience with Timothy Corrigan (Bedford St. Martin’s, 5th edition forthcoming), the widely used introductory film studies textbook, now including an innovative new digital media program.
-Her book Univited: Classical Hollywood Cinema and Lesbian Representability (Indiana UP, 1999) has been widely cited in LGBTQ film and media studies.
+She is the co-author of The Film Experience with Timothy Corrigan (Bedford St. Martin’s, 6th edition forthcoming), the popular introductory film studies textbook.
+Her book Uninvited: Classical Hollywood Cinema and Lesbian Representability (Indiana UP, 1999) has been widely cited in LGBTQ film and media studies.
 She is co-editor with Timothy Corrigan and Meta Mezaj of the anthology Critical Visions in Film Theory: Classic and Contemporary Readings (co-edited Bedford St. Martin’s, 2011).
 She edited and wrote the introduction for Teresa de Lauretis’s Figures of Resistance: Essays in Feminist Theory (Illinois UP, 2007) and she is on the editorial board of Film Quarterly.

-For the past two decades, Patricia has been actively involved in independent feminist and LGBTQ media distribution and exhibition through service with nonprofits, film festivals, and cultural journals including the feminist film organization Women Make Movies and is a member of the editorial collective of the feminist film journal Camera Obscura, and the New York International Festival of Lesbian and Gay Film.
-She is passionate about fostering and publicizing feminist and LGBTQ media arts, particularly in transnational and multicultural collaborations.
+For more than three decades, Patricia has been active in independent feminist and LGBTQ film.
+She is on the board of one of the world’s leading feminist film organizations, Women Make Movies and is a member of the editorial collective of the feminist film journal Camera Obscura.
+She recently edited the journal’s 100th issue, a special issue on filmmaker Chantal Akerman, She is passionate about fostering and promoting feminist and LGBTQ media arts, particularly in transnational and multicultural collaborations.

 Patricia received her PhD in the History of Consciousness from the University of California, Santa Cruz and her BA in Film Studies from Yale.